CiiDub/cursor_tricks/Readme.md

 ```

-Currently the script will close a tag in these doc types : HTML, XML, Ruby in HTML, PHP in HTML.
+Currently the script will close a tag in these doc types : HTML, XML, Ruby in HTML, PHP in HTML and Markdown.
 Your “_Language in HTML_” can be added pretty easy.
-Add it to  _markup\_docs_ a list set near the top of the script (line 31).
+Add it to  _markup\_docs_ a list set near the top of the script.

 The __Cleaver Indent__ script was inspired by this: [Smart New Line](http://www.angelwatt.com/words/2011/04/11/bbedit-smart-newline-open-line/).
 I was actually shopping for something ruby specific but ran across this.
 I was impressed by how flexible it was. _Smart New Line_ does more than my script, such as incrementing numbered list.
 It’s pretty cool and you should check it out, but it doesn’t quite fit for me.